LoRA – low rank adaptation of large language models

 LoRA – low rank adaptation of large language models LoRA – low rank adaptation of large language models

-The increasing size of language models makes it more and more expensive to train them because more and more VRAM is needed to store all their parameters and the gradients derived from training
+The increase in the size of language models makes them increasingly expensive to train due to the fact that more and more VRAM is required to store all their parameters and the gradients derived from training.

-In the paper LoRA - Low rank adaption of large language models they propose to freeze the model weights and train two matrices called A and B greatly reducing the number of parameters to be trained.
+In the paper LoRA - Low rank adaption of large language models they propose to freeze the model weights and train two matrices called A and B, significantly reducing the number of parameters that need to be trained.

 LoRA